TexasInstruments/simplelink-lowpower-f2-sdk/examples/rtos/LP_CC2652R7/drivers/watchdog/README.md

 behavior after a reset is device specific.
 In most instances, the example application will restart.

-TI-RTOS:

-* When building in Code Composer Studio, the kernel configuration project will be imported along with the example.
-The kernel configuration project is referenced by the example, so it will be built first.
-The "release" kernel configuration is the default project used.
-It has many debug features disabled.
-These feature include assert checking, logging and runtime stack checks.
-For a detailed difference between the "release" and "debug" kernel configurations and how to switch between them, please refer to the SimpleLink MCU SDK User's Guide.
-The "release" and "debug" kernel configuration projects can be found under &lt;SDK_INSTALL_DIR&gt;/kernel/tirtos/builds/&lt;BOARD&gt;/(release|debug)/(ccs|gcc).

 FreeRTOS:

 * Please view the `FreeRTOSConfig.h` header file for example configuration